-Finnish Student Health Service (for the Master’s and Bachelor’s degree students only)
+Finnish Student Health Service (for the Master’s and Bachelor’s degree students only, not for exchange students)

 Public Health Care